Sparse Activity Detection in Multi-Cell Massive MIMO Exploiting Channel Large-Scale Fading: Covariance Based Device Activity Detection in Single-Cell Systems

 \subsection{Covariance Approach}

 We briefly review the basic idea of the covariance approach for activity detection.
 From \eqref{eq.sys}, the received signal at the BS in the single-cell scenario can be written as

+where $\mathbf{S}$ denotes the signature sequence matrix of the devices in a single-cell setup.
 The covariance approach treats the activity indicator matrix $\mathbf{A}$ and the large-scale fading matrix $\mathbf{G}$ as a set of deterministic parameters while treating the Rayleigh fading matrix $\mathbf{H}$ and noise $\mathbf{W}$ as random samples drawn from complex Gaussian distributions.
 Since the signature sequence matrix $\mathbf{S}$ is fixed, the covariance of the received signal $\mathbf{Y}$ can be computed as

 where the expectation is taken with respect to the Rayleigh fading components and the background noise.